-For every sense, it is possible to be either over or under responsive to stimuli (or sometimes a combination of both), so I don’t want to make any general recommendations because what is calming and helpful for one child can be dysregulating and uncomfortable for another.
-Also, it’s important to know that even with intervention sensory issues do not usually have a quick fix, so you’re on the right track with asking both how to help reduce the sensitivities in the first place and also how to deal with the resulting meltdowns, because you really need to know both!
+For every sense, it is possible to be either over or under-responsive to stimuli.
+Or sometimes a combination of both.
+So I don’t want to make any general recommendations because what is calming and helpful for one child can be dysregulating and uncomfortable for another.
+Also, it’s important to know that sensory issues do not usually have a quick fix, even with intervention.
+So you’re on the right track by asking how to help reduce the sensitivities in the first place and how to deal with the resulting meltdowns because you really need to know both!

 We hope having this sensory processing issues FAQ handy will help you with your child.